QuMuLab/python-nnf/README.md

 # Command line interface

-Some functionality is available through a command line interface, including a (slow) SAT solver and a sentence visualizer.
+Some functionality is available through a command line tool, `pynnf`, including a (slow) SAT solver and a sentence visualizer.
 For more information, see [the documentation](https://python-nnf.readthedocs.io/en/stable/cli.html).